AmbireTech/adex-protocol/README.md

 * reward - a tuple of `(rewardAmount, rewardCurrency)` (on Ethereum, this would be `tokenContractAddress` and `tokenAmount`)
 * goal - describes the goal to be achieved (e.g. 1000 clicks)

+Every bid should be signed by the advertiser, and it will be recorded in the marketplace.

 In traditional adtech, this is similar to static auctions, where you'd bid for groups of thousands of impressions at a time.

 Bids are not meant to be interacted with directly by publishers/advertisers, rather they will be handled programatically.
 For example, if you're an advertiser, you'd set a campaign with a budget and targets, and the dApp would automatically portion this out to individual bids.